cvansteenburg/odmantic/docs/engine.md

 ### Using a Transaction

 !!!
-Tip "Why are transactions needed ?"
+Tip "Why are transactions needed?"
     A transaction is a mechanism that allows you to execute multiple operations in a single atomic operation.
 This is useful when you want to ensure that a set of operations is atomicly performed on a specific document.

 !!!
 Error "MongoDB transaction support"
-    Transactions are only supported in a replica sets (Mongo 4.0+) or sharded clusters with replication enabled (Mongo 4.2+), if you use them in a standalone MongoDB instance an error will be raised.
+    Transactions are only supported in replica sets (Mongo 4.0+) or sharded clusters with replication enabled (Mongo 4.2+), if you use them in a standalone MongoDB instance an error will be raised.

 You can create a transaction directly from the engine by using the `engine.transaction` method.
-This methods will either return a [SyncTransaction][odmantic.session.SyncTransaction] or an [AIOTransaction][odmantic.session.AIOTransaction] object.
-As for sessions, transaction objects exposes the same database operation methods as the related `engine` object but execute each operation in a transactional context.
+This method will either return a [SyncTransaction][odmantic.session.SyncTransaction] or an [AIOTransaction][odmantic.session.AIOTransaction] object.
+As for sessions, transaction objects expose the same database operation methods as the related `engine` object but execute each operation in a transactional context.

 In order to terminate a transaction you must either call the `commit` method to persist